tezos-commons/baseDAO/docs/specification.md

 ```

 - Produces the given amounts of tokens to the wallet associated with the given address.
-- Fails with `NOT_ADMINISTRATOR` if the sender is not the administrator.
+- Fails with `NOT_ADMIN` if the sender is not the administrator.

 ### **burn**